sambrosz/SSMMP-a-simple-protocol-for-Service-Mesh-management/README.md

 Netflix uses over 1000 microservices now.
 Uber now has 4000 or more independent microservices.
 A distributed control plane seems to be necessary for such huge CNApps.
 <br>
 SSMMP was designed to be independent of transport and network protocol stack.
 TCP/IP is the default stack for communication sessions.
 Named Data Networking can be seen as an alternative.
-# A simple test CNApp for the SSMMP protocol
+# A simple CNApp for testing the SSMMP protocol

 <p align="center">
   <img src="/ssmmp-simpleCNApp.pptx.svg" />